-Before you even open the Gradebook in Moodle, plan what you're going to do.
-Focus on key strategies for success when working with the Moodle Gradebook, including:
+Before you open the gradebook in Moodle, plan what you're going to do.
+Focus on key strategies for success when working with the Moodle gradebook, including:

 - Organization-Organize the graded items in your course to make it easier to manage graded activities and calculate final grades for your students.
-This means creating grade categories in your Gradebook.
-For example, if you tell Moodle that all your quizzes belong in a category called "Quiz," you can do what you want to the total quiz score without affecting grades for other activities.
-You cannot do that without using categories. - Grade Calculation-In Moodle, aggregation refers to grade calculation.
-There are lots of ways to assign and aggregate grades.
-Some of it is determined at the activity level, some at the category level, and some at the course level.
-You also can decide if you're going to give extra credit, grade using peer evaluation, and use letter grades or scales, either for a particular category or for the course total. - Appearance-You can set your course up to let students see their grades as they complete activities, or you can decide to hide grades until a certain point.
-You can also set up your reports just the way you want to see them.
+This means creating grade categories in your gradebook.
+For example, if you place all quizzes in a category called "Quiz," you can do what you want to the total quiz score without affecting grades for other activities.
+You cannot do that without using categories. - Grade calculation-In Moodle, "aggregation" refers to grade calculation.
+There are many ways to assign and aggregate grades.
+Some grades setting are determined at the activity level, some at the category level, and some at the course level.
+You also can decide whether to give extra credit, to grade using peer evaluation, and to use letter grades or scales, either for a particular category or for the course total. - Appearance-You can set up your course to let students see their grades as they complete activities, or you can decide to hide grades until a certain point.
+You can also set up grade reports the way you want to see them.